Speech to Avoid

 In a previous lesson, to display the many sins proceeding from wrath, we examined Galatians 5:19-21.
 A large portion of the list, "variance" as well as "strife," "seditions," and "heresies," may be considered sins of the tongue.
 Wrathful speech is a terrible sin because it arises from hatred and, if unrestrained, leads finally to wrathful deeds, even murder.
 Jesus held hatred in any form to be a violation of the commandment, "Thou shalt not kill" (Matt.
 5:21-22).
 The weapon that wrath most often uses is the tongue.
 Although the tongue cannot tear flesh, it can shred another’s reputation, wound deeply his self-respect, brutalize discussion, and decimate bonds of love.
 There is never any excuse or extenuating circumstance or measurable benefit to justify hateful speech (Eph.
 4:31-32).

-Yet sometimes the motive for attack is not exactly hatred, but only a desire to look superior, a manifestation of pride.
+Yet sometimes the motive for attack is not exactly hatred, but only a desire to look superior, which is a manifestation of pride.
 Then the tongue resorts to ridicule or sarcasm or put-downs of one kind or another.
 Although much of this may masquerade as good fun, God sees it as unacceptable because it destroys the atmosphere of sweetness and love that He desires to fill the church (Eph.
 5:4).

 Using the tongue to gossip